China denies it has offered a $200 billion package to slash U.S. trade gap

 U.S. officials had said on Thursday that China was proposing trade concessions and increased purchases of American goods aimed at cutting the U.S. trade deficit with China by up to $200 billion a year.

-“This rumor is not true.
+“This rumour is not true.
 This I can confirm to you,” Chinese foreign ministry spokesman Lu Kang told a regular news briefing.

 “As I understand, the relevant consultations are ongoing and they are constructive,” he said, adding that he could not elaborate on the specifics of the negotiations.